SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity waited a bit before commenting, "I don't know how I'm going to make a date as amazing as this, but I'll try, for you."

-"You're date could be us cuddling on the couch and I'd love every second of it."
+"Your date could be us cuddling on the couch, and I'd love every second of it."

 "I'd love that too, actually."